 The waterfall centrepiece that falls from the dome is officially known as the HSBC Rain Vortex.
 At 40 metres high it’s the world’s tallest indoor waterfall.

-I spent a day wandering around and looking for the best viewing point of the vortex in the Changi Jewel.
+I spent a day wandering around and looking for the best viewing point of the vortex in the Changi Jewel airport.
 At first, I thought it will only be turned on intermittently but it was on for 24 hours a day.
 I was shocked when in the night, rather than looking like a little more lifeless, it became more colourful and magical.
 Starting 7 in the evening, there is a light show at the vortex almost every half an hour which is certainly a thing to not miss.

 The Vortex is surrounded by many trails that moreover offer travellers a great way to stretch legs.